 LSAC Ambassadors are trained experts in law school admission matters.
 Through educational presentations and professional consultations, they provide both law school candidates and legal education professionals with encouragement, current information, and instruction on how to utilize the vast array of tools available on LSAC.org.
 Ambassadors also introduce participants to a dedicated network of member law schools and prelaw advisors available to help them succeed.

 LSAC Ambassadors welcome invitations to present or table at events targeted to prospective students, candidates, and legal education professionals.
-Available presentation topics include:
+Most presentations can be formatted for candidates or for prelaw advisors, depending on your event’s audience.

 - How to Apply to Law School with LSAC’s Credential Assembly Service (CAS) — An overview of the simplified law school application process offered through LSAC.

-- Preparing for the LSAT and Khan — Includes an in-depth look into Khan Academy’s LSAT Prep features.
+- Preparing for the LSAT — Includes an in-depth look into LSAC’s LawHub Official LSAT Prep and Prep Plus and Khan Academy’s LSAT Prep features.

 - Why Law School — An introduction to the study and practice of law.
 Includes perspectives of law students, law practitioners, and admission professionals.